Bremsstrahlung at ELBE

 The ELBE accelerator is currently the only one worldwide that delivers electron beams with energies greater than 10 MeV for experiments with bremsstrahlung.

 - Photon scattering and photodissociation experiments are performed to study electromagnetic strength functions that determine reaction rates in nuclear astrophysics and in nuclear technology.

 - Besides fundamental and applied research in nuclear physics the facility is used for positron annihilation lifetime studies in materials science.
 At this setup, a variety of material types can be studied and defect concentrations and defect types in bulk materials, porous structures and the chemistry of radiolysis can be investigated.

-- Tests of high-energy photon detectors (for example medical imaging for tumor therapy) are performed which also employ the ps timing resolution of the photon beam.
+- Tests of high-energy photon detectors are performed which also employ the ps timing resolution of the photon beam.

 The γELBE facility for the production of bremsstrahlung and the detector setup are designed such that the production of neutrons and the scattering of photons from surrounding materials are strongly reduced.